thesse1/webmethods-api-gateway-staging/README.md

 ## export_payload.json export query for API projects

-The set of assets exported by gateway_import_export_utils.bat --exportapi (and by the wm_{test_}apigw_staging_export_api_from_config pipeline) is defined by the export_payload.json in the API project root folder.
+The set of assets exported by gateway_import_export_utils.bat --exportapi (and by the export_api_from_config pipeline) is defined by the export_payload.json in the API project root folder.
 It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://api.webmethodscloud.eu/#sagapis/apiDetails/c.restObject.API-Portal._N0usdLdEelRUwr3rpYDZg.-1.
 It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.

 The /playground/apis folder contains sample API projects with the following export_payload.json files: